luxe/luxe.github.com/releases/build_determinism/docs/build_determinism.md

 test for build determinism on a particular target:
-  --target arg           what you would pass to bazel build --url arg              git url to clone with --run_dir arg          where to run the analysis --branch arg           which branch to run the experiment on --synthesize_problems  synthesize the nondeterminism problems in a human
+  --target arg           what you would pass to bazel build --url arg              git url to clone with --run_dirs arg         which directories to run the analysis --branches arg         which branches to run the analysis --synthesize_problems  synthesize the nondeterminism problems in a human
                          friendly way
-  --output_dir arg       the directory to output graph artifacts --bazel arg            the name of the bazel runner (useful if repo has a
+  --environment_scan arg try the A/B tests in different environments n number
-                         bazel wrapper or using bazelisk) --environment_scan arg try the A/B tests in different environments n number of times to evaluate any flakiness of nondeterminism --augment_scan arg     try the A/B tests with different augmentations on the environment n number of times to evaluate any flakiness of nondeterminism --verbose              show verbose progress
+                         of times to evaluate any flakiness of nondeterminism --augment_scan arg     try the A/B tests with different augmentations on the environment n number of times to evaluate any flakiness of nondeterminism --output_dir arg       the directory to output artifacts --bazel arg            the name of the bazel runner (useful if repo has a bazel wrapper or using bazelisk) --verbose              show verbose progress
   -h [ --help ]          produce this help message
   -v [ --version ]       display version

 ```